khalilou88/semantic-components/libs/re-captcha/README.md

 | ----------- | --------------- |
 | 0.42.0      | >=19            |

-### Requirements

-- Angular 19.x.x or higher is required to use this library.

-If you are using a version of Angular below 19, please upgrade to Angular 19 or higher before using this library.

 ## Installation

 To install the library, use npm or yarn: